rudiv/Achieve.Aspire/README.md

 You can then create a `DefaultAzureCredential` with the Client ID from `MYID_CLIENT_ID` for use.
 Alternatively, if you're removing the default terribleness, just call it `AZURE_CLIENT_ID` and `DefaultAzureCredential` will use this automatically.

+You can do this automatically by changing the `.WithManagedIdentity("MYID", id)` to `.WithManagedIdentity("AZURE", id)`.

+**Important** Even when using the custom `azd` as above, this won't remove the default assignment.
+You'll still need to do that manually.

 ## What's supported